dustymabe/summit-2018-container-lab/labs/lab0/chapter0.md

 **NOTE**: For Windows users you will have to use a terminal like [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) to SSH using the private key.

-Once installed, use the following instructions to SSH to the Tower instance link: [http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html).
+Once installed, use the following instructions to SSH to your VM instance: [http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html).

-TIP: Use the rhte.ppk key located at:  [instructor host](https://instructor.labs.sysdeseng.com/rhte.ppk)
+TIP: Use the rhte.ppk key located at:  [instructor host](https://instructor.labs.sysdeseng.com/rhte.ppk) as PuTTY uses a different format for its keys.

 ## Getting Set Up
 For the sake of time, some of the required setup has already been taken care of on your AWS VM.
-For future reference though, the easiest way to get started is to head over to the OpenShift Origin repo on github and follow the "[cluster up and down instructions](https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md)" instructions.
+For future reference though, the easiest way to get started is to head over to the OpenShift Origin repo on github and follow the "[Getting Started](https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md)" instructions.
 The instructions cover getting started on Windows, MacOS, and Linux.

 Since some of these labs will have long running processes, it is recommended to use something like `tmux` or `screen` in case you lose your connection at some point so you can reconnect:
 ```bash